 In this detailed and comprehensive guide, we discussed the basics of one of the most popular and commonly used pattern-matching commands in Linux - the GREP command.
 We started with a fundamental understanding of the working of the grep command along with its syntax.

-We then moved on to discuss several examples and use-cases of the grep command such as searching for patterns in a simple file or multiple files, displaying all the lines that do not match with the pattern using the -v option, using the case-insensitive -i option, searching for complete words and lines, counting the number of matches and listing the files that have a match with the pattern, etc.
+Later, we moved on to discuss several examples and use-cases of the grep command, such as searching for patterns in a simple file or multiple files, displaying all the lines that do not match with the pattern using the -v option, using the case-insensitive -i option, searching for complete words and lines, counting the number of matches and listing the files that have a match with the pattern, etc.

 We hope that with the help of all the examples that we walked you through, you now have a deeper understanding of how the command works and the different options that can be used to filter out the results.